nginxinc/nginx-prometheus-exporter/README.md

 ### Docker images
 We publish the Docker image on [DockerHub](https://hub.docker.com/r/nginx/nginx-prometheus-exporter/), [GitHub Container](https://github.com/nginxinc/nginx-prometheus-exporter/pkgs/container/nginx-prometheus-exporter) and [Amazon ECR Public Gallery](https://gallery.ecr.aws/nginx/nginx-prometheus-exporter).

-As an alternative, you can choose the *edge* version built from the [latest commit](https://github.com/nginxinc/nginx-prometheus-exporter/commits/master) from the master branch.
+As an alternative, you can choose the *edge* version built from the [latest commit](https://github.com/nginxinc/nginx-prometheus-exporter/commits/main) from the main branch.
 The edge version is useful for experimenting with new features that are not yet published in a stable release.

 ### Binaries
 We publish the binaries for multiple Operating Systems and architectures on the GitHub [releases page](https://github.com/nginxinc/nginx-prometheus-exporter/releases).